 Most classes have an average of 5-8 dancers (see more info below),which leaves plenty of room for physical distancing.
 Shared props will not be used.

-Windows will also be open as recommended to increase air flow in the studio and lobby unless the air conditioner needs to be operating.
+Windows will also be open as recommended to increase air flow in the studio and lobby unless the heat or air conditioner needs to be operating.

 Dancers will be dismissed while maintaining social distancing.
 Please pick up your dancer promptly so that we can prepare for the next class.